India awaits consular access to Jadhav: MEA

 The ministry said the list was exchanged between the two countries through diplomatic channels simultaneously at New Delhi and Islamabad.
 It was done as part of the 2008 Agreement on Consular Access between India and Pakistan.

-The ministry also informed that a juvenile named Hasnain, whose nationality was verified by Pakistan, was being repatriated.
+The ministry also informed that a juvenile named Hasnain, whose nationality was verified by Pakistan, was repatriated today through the Attari/Wagah border.
+He had inadvertently crossed the border in May last year.
+He was handed over to Pakistani authorities in the presence of Pakistan High Commission officials.

 The Pakistan Foreign Office also issued a press release regarding the exchange of lists and said that Pakistan will release 146 fishermen on January 8.